mhjcr30/Neotropical-whirligig-beetles-DATA/README.md

-# Neotropical-whirligig-beetles-DATA
 Data for the article Microstructural and pigmentary contributions to coloration in Neotropical whirligig beetles (Coleoptera: Gyrinidae), submitted to PeerJ

-# Microstructural and Pigmentary Contributions to Coloration in Neotropical Whirligig Beetles

-This repository contains the source code and supporting data required to reproduce selected figures from the manuscript:
+This repository contains supporting data required to reproduce selected figures from the manuscript:

 > **Microstructural and pigmentary contributions to coloration in Neotropical whirligig beetles (Coleoptera: Gyrinidae)**